MalikBandara/amd-final/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+step 01 - create this expo project - npx create-expo-app@latest StickerSmash

+step 02 - go to fire base and create a new project step 03 - delete all of the files in app step 04 - install tailwind to this project - npm install nativewind react-native-reanimated@~3.17.4 react-native-safe-area-context@5.4.0 npm install --dev tailwindcss@^3.4.17 prettier-plugin-tailwindcss@^0.5.11 npx tailwindcss init